Buy a Life Insurance Plan in a few clicks

 4

-Yes, under Section 80E, there is a restriction on the maximum amount you can claim as a tax deduction.
-However, the entire interest paid on the education loan is deductible without any upper limit.
+There is no upper limit on the amount of interest you can claim as a deduction under Section 80E.
+The entire interest you pay on the loan qualifies for the deduction.
 Please note that the deduction only applies to the loan’s interest component, not the principal amount.

 5